LeoooooGadil/leogadildotcom/readme.md

-# LeoGadilDotCom
+# LeoGadil.Com

-Welcome to **LeoGadilDotCom**, my personal portfolio website.
+Welcome to **LeoGadil.Com**, my personal portfolio website.
 This project showcases my skills, experiences, and projects as a software developer.
 It's a digital space where I express my professional journey and passion for coding through an aesthetically pleasing and functional design. 🎨✨💻

 ---